gibbsly/custom-shields/README.md

 2. entity_hit_detection | My [entity hit detection datapack](https://github.com/gibbsly/ehid), packaged with this system since it is dependent on it to function.

 ### Resource Pack
-The resource pack is required for the shield models and sounds, there are translations for all the strings used for this in the `shield/lang` folder.
+The resource pack is required for the shield models and sounds, as well as all text used.

+There are translations for all the strings used for this in the `shield/lang` folder.
 If you would like to contribute to translations, you can create a pull request with an additional lang file.

 # About the shields
 In this section I will go over the shield system in detail.
-I also have a video [here](coming soon) that covers everything in detail.

 The function `cushield:give_template_shield` gives you some template shields that you can try out.
 If you want to generate a shield there is a generator [here](https://www.crowdford.com/tools/shield).